 Back Pain Treatment in Ayurveda is done with internal medications and purificatory measures.
 Correcting the imbalance of doshas responsible for back pain will give relief from back pain.

 Purificatory measures known as Panchakarma treatment can be administered based on the predominant dosha involved and assessment of an individual’s body constitution.
-Other ayurvedic treatments for back pain includes
+Other ayurvedic treatments for back pain include

 - Snehana (oleation) therapy such as abhyanga (massage), Kati basti (localized treatment for the back with medicated oil)